 - Configure the AIP scoped labels in advance of requiring them

 - Determine the process for removing an AIP scoped label (eg. A scoped label is defined for a Merger project – when the Merger project is over, the label needs to be retained, but should be removed from the policy)

 - Work with the Office 365 Admin team to test out conditions on AIP labels and verify the accuracy of label recommendations.
 Based on the test results, decide when/if a label can be made automatic.

 - Determine which labels can be overridden by an end-user

 - Decide who will monitor label override comments.
 (Automated labels can be overridden and require a comment by the end-user – who will monitor these?)

-- Determine how the organization retention schedule translates into Office 365 Retention labels
+- Determine how the organization retention schedule translates into Office 365 Retention labels and policies

 - Determine the mapping between Retention labels and published locations (eg. Will you publish certain retention labels to specific SharePoint site collections or to ALL SharePoint site collections or to Exchange, Skype for Business and SharePoint?, etc)

 - Determine the over-arching Retention policies (if any) your organization will put in place

 - Determine the Disposition Review process (eg. Who is responsible for reviewing the dispositions?
 Will this responsibility be delegated by retention label or by site collection?
 How and where will approved dispositions be retained?
 (The resulting file will be the Certificate of Disposition)

 - Decide which, if any, libraries will have a default retention label assigned